CrossyChainsaw/Portfolio/README.md

 Now that I think about it, I actually did write tests whenever I needed them wherever I needed them.
 I just didn't really focus the learning outcome.
 If you look at the learning outcomes, my project lacks end-to-end testing, but right now, I could make an end-to-end test, but it wouldn't help me in any way, since the functionalities I want to test in the end-to-end tests aren't there yet.
 I did document the scenarios I would like to test in the future.

 ### Presentations
 Our presentations weren't always prepared, but if we prepared the presentation for the sprint delivery, we were so good.
-Ecspecially the second last sprint delivery.
+Especially the second last sprint delivery.

 ### Side Projects
 The side projects I worked on this semester were so fun.
 If I find something fun, usually the result will be better than usual.
-Maybe I shoul've prioritized the IP a bit more.
+Maybe I should’ve prioritized the IP a bit more.
 In then end very happy about my Side Projects.

 ### Presence
-I always have been on school when I had the oppurtunity, even though I concentrate better at home, I find it fun to hang arround with everyone, and of course to ask feedback.
+I always have been on school when I had the opportunity, even though I concentrate better at home, I find it fun to hang around with everyone, and of course to ask feedback.

 ### The last 3 weeks
 The last 3 weeks I worked so hard, I never took school this seriously.
-I just hate wasting time in general, and I know I have what it takes to pass this semester wo I would freak out if working 12 hours a day on school was all for no reason.
+I just hate wasting time in general, and I know I have what it takes to pass this semester so I would freak out if working 12 hours a day on school was all for no reason.

 ## What will I do different next time?
 Here I'll explain what I would do different the next time.
 Here you will find out stuff about my semester you might have never even known, pretty fun section.
 Enjoy.

 ### Planning
 My planning this semester was terrible, honestly I don't know how I ended up in this state.
-In the final week I got my stuff together and made a planning for myself.
+In the final week I got my stuff back together and made a planning for myself.
 In the planning it says everything I still have to do/make.
 This is what my planning currently looks like.
-In the last week it really felt like all my structure I usually have came back.
+In the last week it really felt like all my structure I usually have come back.

 ![image](https://user-images.githubusercontent.com/74303221/173577617-be6f2748-156c-43df-9338-52afac4153c3.png)